 Past Award Winners

-2018 Winner: Deputy Chief Joshua Blum, Loveland-Symmes (Ohio) Fire Department.
+2018 Winner: Deputy Chief Joshua Blum, Loveland-Symmes Fire Department (Ohio).
 He received his award at FRI in Dallas.

-2017 Winner: Training Chief Michael Accardo III, St. Tammany Fire District 9 (Ala.)
+2017 Winner: Training Chief Michael Accardo III, St. Tammany Fire District 9 (Louisiana).
+He received his award at FRI in Charlotte.

-2016 Winner: Steve Malone, Manhattan Fire Protection District (Ill.).
+2016 Winner: Steve Malone, Manhattan Fire Protection District (Illinois).
 He received his award at FRI in San Antonio.

-2015 Winner: Assistant Chief Bradley Pinsky of Manlius (N.Y.)
-Fire Department.
+2015 Winner: Assistant Chief Bradley Pinsky of Manlius Fire Department (New York).
 He received his award at FRI in Atlanta.

-2014 winner: Captain Chip Everett, Oshtemo (Mich.)
-Fire and Rescue.
+2014 winner: Captain Chip Everett, Oshtemo Fire and Rescue (Michigan).
 He received his award at Fire-Rescue International in Dallas.

 The first award was presented at the VCOS annual meeting at Fire-Rescue International by Mr. Jon Kostyzak, TargetSafety's (now TargetSolution) Director of Sales.
 Photo by Chuck Fazio Media.